yuto0214w/yuto0214w/README.md

 - You
 - yuto0214w
 ## **Fun fact:**
-- I wanna be the cat!
+- I wanna be the cat
 - I wanna loll around on the keyboard...